-The Respondent is not known by the disputed domain name and has no apparent connection to the Complainant's business or to the disputed domain name.
+The Respondent is not known by the disputed domain name and is identified as an individual with no connection to the Complainant's business or the disputed domain name.
 The Complainant has not granted any license or authorization to use its trademark to the Respondent and the Complainant is not doing any business with the Respondent.